-The catastrophic flooding and winds of Hurricane Harvey impacted millions of Americans across Texas and Louisiana.
-Now, as Hurricane Irma, one of the most powerful storms recorded, is downgraded to a tropical storm, the process of rescue and recovery begins.
+The catastrophic flooding and winds of Hurricane Maria impacted millions of Americans across Puerto Rico.
+Now, as flood waters begin to recede, the process of recovery begins.

 This case study from NLC partners IBTS summarizes the lessons learned and experiences gained by the City of Central officials and municipal services staff, and IBTS staff during the Louisiana floods in August 2016.
 Flood events are presented as they unfolded, highlighting the steps that the city and IBTS took to respond to the flood and how the city is navigating the recovery process — paired with commentary from those who were there, offering lessons learned before, during and after the disaster.